 We reviewed three people's care files, three staff files, staff training records and a selection of policies, procedures and records relating to the management of the service.
-After our visit we sought feedback from relatives and health and social care professionals to obtain their views of the service provided to people.
-We received feedback from three relatives and two professionals.
+After our visit we sought feedback from health and social care professionals to obtain their views of the service provided to people.
+We received feedback from one professional.